moov-io/accounts/client/docs/AccountsApi.md

 > Ping(ctx, )

+Ping Accounts service

-Ping the Accounts service to check if running
+Check the Accounts service to check if running

 ### Required Parameters